Image for Opportunities

 • Attend Tikvah’s events and other networking opportunities.

-• Regularly read Tikvah’s educational materials, participate in events, and take a proactive role in understanding Tikvah’s many programs in the US and Israel.
+• Regularly read Tikvah’s educational materials, participate in events, and take a proactive role in understanding Tikvah’s work.

 Qualifications: